QuaCaTeam/quaca/paper/paper.md

 ---
-title: 'QuaCa: an open-source library for fast calculations of long-time atom-surface interactions'
+title: 'QuaCa: an open-source library for fast calculations of steady-state quantum friction'
 tags:
   - C
   - C++